RyanWarner/app-sprout-server/README.md

 # app-sprout-server

-An opinionated started point for Node backends.
+An opinionated starting point for Node backends.

 **Goal**: Create a Node boilerplate that, when coupled with angular-sprout, is able to register and login new users as well as CRUD some fields.